MaybeTarun/Revo/README.md

 Revo is built on top of amazing open-source tools.
 A big shoutout to:

+- [React](https://react.dev/) - The library for building user interfaces
+- [Next.js](https://nextjs.org/) - The React framework for production
-- [Vite](https://vitejs.dev/) - The lightning-fast frontend build tool.
+- [Vite](https://vitejs.dev/) - The lightning-fast frontend build tool
-- [Tailwind CSS](https://tailwindcss.com/) - Utility-first CSS framework for rapid UI development.
+- [Tailwind CSS](https://tailwindcss.com/) - Utility-first CSS framework for rapid UI development
-- [Framer Motion](https://www.framer.com/motion/) - The library for creating smooth and delightful animations.
+- [TypeScript](https://www.typescriptlang.org/) - Typed JavaScript at any scale